Introduction

 audio output circuits; transformer or resistance coupled, I did some experiments.

-and without actually measuring it, audio was about twice the level as the
+and without actually measuring it, audio was about twice the level of the

 resistance coupled output.